Modeling Approach

 A major accomplishment of CISNET has been to build an infrastructure for the comparative analysis of population-based models to answer important policy-based questions.

-CISNET's flexible broad-based disease models incorporate a central cancer model, which is modified by the full range of cancer control interventions (i.e., changing risk factor profiles of the population, new screening modalities, and treatment regimens).
-Outputs can include the full range of the benefits and costs of the interventions.
+CISNET's flexible broad-based disease models incorporate unique central cancer natural history models, each formulated as an analytic or simulation model.
+Overlaying these natural history models are inputs that describe full range of cancer control interventions (i.e., changing risk factor profiles of the population, screening modalities, treatment regimens and surveillance for recurrence).
+Model outputs can include the full range of the benefits and costs of the interventions.

 General Formulation of CISNET Models